My Top 10 First-Hand Tips for International Travel

 10 Tips For International Travel with kids

-I hope you landed on this post before even booking your flights because there are some important things to consider.
-However, no matter at what stage you are in booking and preparing for your first international trip, this travel blog post of tips for international travel will help you!
+I hope you landed on this post before you even book your flights, because there are some important things to consider.
+However, no matter what stage you are in booking and preparing for your first international trip, this travel blog post of tips for international travel will help you!

 This includes specific things different from those in the United States, such as currency, voltage, and language.
-I am also including some specific tips for packing, airport logistics, and finding accommodations.
+I am also including some specific tips for packing, airport logistics, including airport lounges, and finding accommodations in other countries.

-Throughout our travels, we learned many of these things the hard way, so you don’t have to!
+Throughout our travels, we learned many of these things the hard way, so you don’t have to, and you can read all of my travel blog posts here!

 Family photos in Rio